-Images by Oliver Koning
+Images by Olivier Koning

 Embedded in those ubiquitous green bumper stickers—“KEEP THE COUNTRY COUNTRY”—is a sense of loss.
 The unnamed threat—development—has as its most tangible manifestation the sprawling, manic hive that is Honolulu, all ugly high-rises, and never-ending traffic jams.
 Like a monster, the city gobbles up land until it is gone.
 The charge is to keep the monster at bay, before it devours the entire island.

 As a general framework for O‘ahu, there is wisdom in reining in sprawl.
 Preserving undeveloped areas, such as the Ka Iwi coast—182 acres of which were purchased just this month by a hui of agencies to prevent against further development—is an important way to safeguard the island’s future.
 But some Native Hawaiians resist the notion that the city is “lost,” or that traditional Hawaiian knowledge should be relegated to only parts of the islands.

 “Decolonization is the practice of interacting in a city as an indigenous space first, and forever,” says Hokulani Aikau, an associate professor of Native Hawaiian and indigenous politics at the University of Hawai‘i at Mānoa “[A city] doesn’t stop being indigenous just because it has a skyscraper with Trump’s name on it.”

 Aikau is a co-organizer of the Decolonizing Cities Symposium, which takes place Friday, May 5, and brings together both indigenous and non-indigenous scholars, activists, and practitioners for panel discussions, as well as a Speculative Futures workshop with poet Aiko Yamashiro and artist Sean Connelly.
 It is one of two upcoming events—both free and open to the public—that focus explicitly on Hawai‘i’s built environment.